 For dinner, I decided to try an Ohio staple by stopping at a Skyline Chili restaurant.
 On the menu, all the chili-inspired meals looked good, but I had never had Skyline Chili before and was curious about what made it so distinctive.
 They brought me a small sample and I enjoyed the first couple of bites.
 It’s a very different taste with elements of nutmeg and/or cinnamon in there.

-So counting the guy trying to eat the four-pound stromboli in Michigan to my taste buds not agreeing with Ohio’s favorite chili, that’s two nights in a row that ended with vomit.
+So counting the guy trying to eat the four-pound stromboli in Michigan to my taste buds not agreeing with Ohio’s favorite chili, that’s two nights in a row that ended unpleasantly.
 I’m sure none of you read this blog to hear about this, but I couldn’t resist sharing.

 Previous Day: Tullymore (MI) and Arcadia Bluffs (MI)